top of page

 Search

-Over the past few months three articles in the Psychiatric Times by Nassir Ghaemi, MD and Mark Ruffalo, MSW, DPsa have described some interesting and provocative ideas regarding the diagnostic foundation of our specialty and how it needs to change (see The Concept of Mental Illness and Why the DSM Approach Is Wrong, Psychiatric Times 12/3/25; What Happened to Psychopathology, 12/5/26; Diagnostic Validators and the Question of What Really Exists, 3/23/26).
+Over the past few months, three articles in the Psychiatric Times by Nassir Ghaemi, MD, and Mark Ruffalo, MSW, DPsa have presented intriguing ideas about the diagnostic foundation of our specialty.
+They argue that significant changes are needed in how we approach psychiatric diagnoses (see The Concept of Mental Illness and Why the DSM Approach Is Wrong, Psychiatric Times 12/3/25; What Happened to Psychopathology, 12/5/26; Diagnostic Validators and the Question of What Really Exists, 3/23/26).

-These articles started me wondering about what psychiatry might look like with major changes to nosology in the not-to-distant future.
-How might this affect our relationship to the ICD, to payment systems for services, and to treatment?
-Not having the extent of knowledge necessary to form a coherent vision of what such changes would look like, I decided to ask my friend, Chat-GPT.
+These articles sparked my curiosity about what psychiatry might look like if we made major changes to nosology in the near future.
+How would this affect our relationship with the ICD, payment systems for services, and treatment options?
+Lacking the expertise to form a coherent vision of these changes, I decided to consult my friend, Chat-GPT.
 Here’s my query:

-S. Nassir Ghaemi, MD and Professor of Psychiatry at Tufts University School of Medicine writes extensively about how the DSM's reliance on subjective distress and functional impairment diverges from scientific medicine’s clinicopathological approach to diagnosis.
+S. Nassir Ghaemi, MD, a Professor of Psychiatry at Tufts University School of Medicine, writes extensively about how the DSM's reliance on subjective distress and functional impairment diverges from scientific medicine’s clinicopathological approach to diagnosis.
 How would psychiatric nosology change if psychiatry adopted a clinicopathological approach to diagnosis?
 How would such a change impact the ICD?
 How would it affect insurance coverage for psychiatric disorders?
-How might
+How might it impact treatment?

-And here’s Chat’s response, in italics and lightly edited:
+And here’s Chat’s response, lightly edited for clarity:

 In scientific medicine, diagnoses are ideally based on: